-We are providing the Condition Assessment and Reserve Fund Plan based on Proposal Acceptance Agreement No. 8903#3 dated October 9, 2019.
+We are providing the Condition Assessment and Reserve Fund Plan Update based on Proposal Acceptance Agreement No. 8903#7 dated October 9, 2019.
 Our services are subject to all terms and conditions specified therein.

 Mason & Mason did not review the declarations, covenants, or other organization documents pertaining to the establishment and governance of the Cluster.
 Ultimately, the establishment, management, and expenditure of reserves are within the discretion of the Cluster and its Board of Directors pursuant to their organizational documents and subject to the laws of the applicable jurisdiction.
-We are not otherwise financially associated with Burke Centre Conservancy Management or the Cluster and we therefore do not have any conflicts of interest that would bias this report.
+We are not financially associated with Burke Centre Conservancy Management or the Cluster, and therefore do not have any conflicts of interest that would bias this report.
 Information provided by Management is deemed reliable.
 This report is not intended to be an audit or a forensic investigation.
-This report is not a mandate, but is intended to be a guide for future planning.
+This report is not a mandate but is intended to be a guide for future planning.

-Mason & Mason provided a Level I Condition Assessment and Reserve Fund Plan for Burnside Landing in 2006, and Level II Updates in 2010 and 2015.
+Mason & Mason provided a Level I Condition Assessment and Reserve Fund Plan for Water's Edge Landing Cluster in 2006, and Level II Updates in 2010 and 2015.
 This report is an additional Level II Update and includes a new condition assessment.
 All common components were visually observed.
 Measurements and quantities were generally accepted from the previous report except where changes have occurred.
 The update report is a stand-alone document and reference to the previous report should not be necessary.

-Levi K. Mason R. S. and Eva Pastalkova, Ph.D., Analyst conducted the field evaluation for this report on March 2, 2020.
-The sky was overcast, and the temperature was approximately 65 degrees F. Precipitation had not occurred for several days prior to the site visit.
+James G. Mason III, R. S. conducted the field evaluation for this report on March 12, 2020.
+The sky was clear, and the temperature was approximately 60 degrees F. Precipitation had not occurred for several days prior to the site visit.
 The pavements and grounds were generally dry and clean of debris.